Past members

 “I am lost in my perspective”, scene shot from Postimage Operaaahhh!
 Photo by Raimund Vogtenhuber.

-Jonas was part of General Humanity Lab 2, POSTIMAGE OPERAAAHHH!!! with saxophone, spinet, and voice.
+Eduardo was part of General Humanity Lab 2, POSTIMAGE OPERAAAHHH!
+(2019) co-produced by the Collegium Helveticum, ETH Zurich, with text, voice, and performance.

 search previous next tag category expand menu location phone mail time cart zoom edit close